Helichrysum petiolare: Biological

-The name imphepho used in Southern Africa refers to around 250 species from the genus Helichrysum.
-The Helichrysum species used as imphepho grow abundantly in South Africa, Eswatini and Lesotho but especially around coastal areas and the largely arid Northern Cape province.
+The name impepho used in Southern Africa refers to around 250 species from the genus Helichrysum.
+The Helichrysum species used as impepho grow abundantly in South Africa, Eswatini and Lesotho but especially around coastal areas and the largely arid Northern Cape province.

-The plants grow abundantly in gardens and in the wild, for this reason most imphepho is harvested in the wild and commercial cultivation in South Africa is unknown.
+The plants grow abundantly in gardens and in the wild, for this reason most impepho is harvested in the wild and commercial cultivation in South Africa is unknown.

-Helichrysum species used as imphepho are hardy and adaptable, growing in a wide variety of soil types, are drought resistant, wind resistant and can survive light frost.
+Helichrysum species used as impepho are hardy and adaptable, growing in a wide variety of soil types, are drought resistant, wind resistant and can survive light frost.
 The seeds are wind-dispersed.

-Little preference is shown for specific types of imphepho.
+Little preference is shown for specific types of impepho.
 Amongst traditional healers, local availability is more important than a preference for a particular species.
 There is little evidence of medicinal properties being stronger in certain Helichrysum species and for ritual purposes they are all treated as exactly the same.

 For medicinal and ritual purposes, it is mainly the above ground parts of the plant that are used (most often dried, but also fresh), less commonly the roots.